calebstewart/pwncat/README.md

 python setup.py install
 ```

-`pwncat` depends on a custom fork of both `prompt_toolkit` and `paramiko`.
+`pwncat` depends on a custom fork of `paramiko`.
+I'm working on removing
-The forks of these repositories simply added some small features which
-weren't accessible in published releases.
-Pull requests have been submitted
-upstream, but until they are (hopefully) merged, `pwncat` will continue to
-explicitly reference these forks.
-As a result, it is recommended to run
-`pwncat` from within a virtual environment in order to not pollute your
-system environment with the custom packages.
-To setup a virtual environment
-and install `pwncat`, you can use:
+this dependency, but sadly my fork of paramiko was never merged upstream
+so currently that's where we stand.
+If `pip` decided not to install the
+fork (which happens sometimes), then you will get a message from pwncat
+stating that you have the wrong version with instructions for correcting
+the dependency failure.

+It is recommended to install pwncat from a virtual environment.

 ```shell script
 python3 -m venv pwncat-env